JordanPickles/computer-vision-rock-paper-scissors/README.md

 # Computer Vision RPS
+This project formed the second project of the AiCore data accelerator I am currently undertaking.
+This project further developed my skills in python and command line, it also introduced me to computer vision models, as well as the tensorflow and opencv API's.

 The aim of this project was to develop skills within computer vision.
 To develop these skills, a game of rock, paper, scissors was created using teachablemachine.withgoogle.com to train a model based on several images from 3 different classes, the game was then developed in python using this image based model.

 ## Milestone 2
 Using teachablemachine.withgoogle.com a model was trained with images for 3 classes ('Rock', 'Paper', 'Scissors').
-The model was then trained by the software on the site and can be seen below.
 ```
 from keras.models import load_model
 from PIL import Image, ImageOps